FOR THE SAFETY OF OUR PATIENTS, WE CONTINUE TO ADHERE TO OUR COVID-19 HEALTH & SAFETY POLICY Click Here for More Info

 Does the above sound familiar?
 This is a common problem, but rest assured that with the correct treatment your nails can be improved.
 Some people are born with thick discoloured nails, where as others inherit them through poor footwear or as a result of having an accident.

-Here at Podiatry Station we start this treatment by asking for your full medical history, which includes any health conditions you have, your medication, and any other ongoing mental or physical problems you are experiencing.
+Here at Podiatry Station we start this treatment by asking for your full medical history, which includes any health conditions, medication, and any other ongoing mental or physical problems you are experiencing.
 This will allow us to assess if your underlying health issues or medications could be contributing factors .
 For example, if you are undergoing Chemotherapy, then we expect your nails to be black and thickened.